MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/CellLayout.md

 Returns the cell renderers which have been added to *cell-layout*.

-Returns: (element-type GtkCellRenderer) (transfer container): a list of cell renderers.
+Returns: a list of cell renderers.
 The list, but not the renderers has been newly allocated and should be freed with `g-list-free()` when no longer needed.

     method get-cells ( --> Gnome::Glib::List )